elifozgeyilmaz/code_review/submission_template.md

 - Confidence & unknowns:

 --- Request Changes, it does not consider an important issue which leads to mathematically wrong result.
 However it is not necessary to design whole code from scratch.
 It does not specify what to do about negative amounts.
+I assume that it is an error input.

 # Task 2 — Count Valid Emails